BAAK m Frisian

 BAXTER m English

-From an occupational surname which meant "(female) baker"
+From an occupational surname that meant "(female) baker"

 BECKETT m English (Modern)

-From an English surname which could be derived from various sources, including from Middle English beke
+From an English surname that could be derived from various sources, including from Middle English beke

-meaning "stream, brook".
+meaning "stream, brook"

 BEDE m History